try-catch-repeat/DockerTF/README.md

 2) Pull the repo and install the docker using the following command at the root of the repo

-`docker build -t sandbox:latest .`
+`docker build -t tf-sandbox:latest .`

 3) Once the image is build start the container with